BloxytheGoofy/Skibidi/README.md

 Hello if you are reading this
 this is just my first time trying coding

-- thank u if u tried
+- thank u if u try this silly one i made